-• UMF does not have any retention/detention ponds on campus.
-However, UMF Facilities & Operations conducts routine grounds area inspections.
+• UMF does not have any retention/detention basins on campus, but a bioswale was recently installed as part of the Murchie Science Building expansion.
+UMF Facilities & Operations conducts routine grounds area inspections.
 Drains and areas around drains are also visually inspected.
 If problems are observed, they are reported and corrected.